yaapu/FrskyTelemetryScript/README.md

 In aggregate battery view Cell voltage is the minimun cell voltage between battery 1 and 2.
 - Single FLVSS sensor + single power module: voltage will be available from 2 sources, user can choose which one to display.
 Current will always be visible.
 - Dual FLVSS sensors + dual power module: voltage will be available from 2 sources, user can choose which one to display.
 Current will always be visible.
 Voltage and current visible in dual battery view as well as aggregate battery view.
-- Dual FLVSS + single power modeule: voltage will be available from 2 sources, user can choose which one to display.
-Current is only available for battery 1, so in dual battery view current 2 and mAh 2 will be zero.
+- Dual FLVSS + single power module: voltage will be available from 2 sources, user can choose which one to display.
+Current reading is only available for battery 1: the script assumes that the load is equally shared between the two batteries.
+In dual battery view current,mAh and battery capacity will be split half on battery 1,between the left and right panels.

 ## Cell Count Detection

-The script uses a simple way to calculate cell count for voltage sources fc and a2:
+The script tries to autodetect the cell count by monitoring the maximum pack voltage.
-- if the maximum pack voltage is higher then 21.75v i.e 4.35x5 then it's a 6s.
-- if the maximum pack voltage is higher then 17.4v i.e 4.35x4 then it's a 5s.
-- if the maximum pack voltage is higher then 13.05v i.e 4.35x3 then it's a 4s.
-- if the maximum pack voltage is higher then 8.7v i.e 4.35x2 then it's a 3s.
-- else it's a 2s

-This in turn means that:
-- if you hook a 6s with cell voltage lower then 3.625V it will be detected as a 5s.
-- if you hook a 5s with cell voltage lower then 3.48V it will be detected as a 4s.
-- if you hook a 4s with cell voltage lower then 3.27V it will be detected as a 3s.

-For 3s and 2s the limit is so low that's not a problem.

-Please note that the voltage used for the calculation is the maximum pack voltage so if after detection the cell voltage lowers below the above limits it will be ok.

-The script supports autodetection up to 6s.
-It's always possible to override auto detection from the menu and set cell count up to 12s.
+If autodetection fails it's possible to override cell count in the configuration menu up to 12s.

-## airspeed vs groundspeed
+## Airspeed vs Groundspeed

 The frsky passthrough telemetry library can send on the radio link only 1 speed value.
 Where it picks that speed value depends on arduplane configuration.